mukherjeesrabana/Transaction_Management_DRF_App/README.md

 - Add User:- Admins can add new users to the system.
 - User Behavior:- Admins fill out a form to add a new user.
 Upon submission, the user is added to the system and appears in the user list.

-- Bulk Upload Users:- Admins can upload a .xls file containing user details to add multiple users at once.Refer to the excel file structure from users.xlsx file in bulkuploads folder.
+- Bulk Upload Users:- Admins can upload a .xlsx file containing user details to add multiple users at once.Refer to the excel file structure from **users.xlsx** file that resides inside the **bulkuploads** folder.
 - User Behavior:- Admins can navigate to the bulk upload page and upload a .xls file with user details.
 The system processes the file and adds the users to the database.
 Admins receive feedback on the success or failure of the uplo

 - Edit User:- Admins can edit existing user details.